dquinn40/friendly-robot/README.md

         * Cache service should be redundant, however the API services must still be operable if the cache solution is down.

 * Monitor the cache.
     * Cache statistics(hits, misses) should be kept to verify assumptions.
-Strategy can then be tweaked for different sets of data based how the different implementations perform.
+The implementation for different sets of data can then be tweaked based how the implementations perform.

 ## Other thoughts
 * Could memoization help?